-Google is the go-to destination when you need to find something on the web—the verb "to google” even made it into the dictionary.
-But while everyone’s heard of the popular search engine, very few know how to make the most of it.
+Google is the go-to destination when you need to find something on the web—the verb “google” even made it into the dictionary.
+But while everyone’s heard of the popular search engine, few know how to make the most of it.

 Behind the unassuming Google interface, you’ll find a host of useful tricks to help you zero in on what exactly you want to find.
 Looking for an obscure recipe or rare photo?
-Read on to start using Google like an expert.
+This guide will help you track it down.

 When you type a bunch of search terms into Google, it’s smart enough to understand—more or less—what you want.
-However, the search engine sometimes provides results that match most of, but not all, of the words you typed.
-To be more specific, you can point out which keywords are the most important: Put a plus symbol (+) in front of words you want to force Google to include.
-What if the results you want get pushed off the page by similar, but irrelevant, articles?
-There's an easy fix: Just add a minus symbol (-) in front of keywords that you don’t want to see.
+But the search engine sometimes provides results that may not quite match the words you typed.
+To get more specific results, you can indicate which keywords are the most important: Put a plus sign in front of words you want to force Google to include.
+There’s also an easy fix if the results you want get pushed off the page by similar, but irrelevant, articles: Just add a minus sign in front of keywords you don’t want to see.

-Google has to match any word preceded by a plus, and exclude any word preceded by a minus.
+Google has to match any word preceded by a plus and exclude any word preceded by a minus.
 Keywords that lack a preceding symbol are considered important but not essential.
-For example, search for "+Chicago +coffee -starbucks" to make sure you see results for non-Starbucks coffee shops in Chicago.
-Running that search without the symbols would bring up a very different list of results.
-Search for "dolphins -miami -football," meanwhile, to look up the aquatic mammals without seeing any mention of the football team.
+For example, search for +Chicago +coffee -Starbucks to make sure you see results for non-Starbucks coffee shops in Chicago.
+Running that search without the symbols would bring up a significantly different list of results.
+You could also search for dolphins -Miami -football to look up aquatic mammals without seeing any mention of the football team.

-One of the most useful Google tricks to learn is the site-specific search: Just add "site:url" (replacing the "url" part with the relevant website) to the end of your search query to look on one particular site.
+One of the most useful Google tricks is the site-specific search.
+Just add site:url to the end of your search, replacing “url” with the website you want to focus on.

-For example, let's say you want to find what Popular Science has written about frogs.
-Simply go to the Google homepage and search for "frogs site:popsci.com."
-The results will only include pages from the specified site, and Google will apply its usual weighting, so you’ll see the most relevant hits (based on factors like how many other sites link to a page, its timeliness, and so on) first.
-When you need to find something on a website, then this trick often works better than a site’s own built-in search option.
+Let’s say you want to find what Popular Science has written about frogs.
+Simply go to the Google homepage and search for frogs site:popsci.com.
+The results will only include pages from the specified site, and Google will apply its usual weighting, so you’ll see the most relevant hits first (based on factors such as how many other sites link to a page and its timeliness).
+When you need to find something on a particular website, this trick often works better than that site’s own built-in search option.
 Try combining it with the keyword manipulations we mentioned above to narrow down your results even further.

 Google also lets you search within a top-level domain.
 Say you’re trying to look up technical scientific information—you’ll probably find more reliable results on a university or government website than you might see on a random blog.
-So add "site:.edu" to your search query to limit results to university websites.
-Or if you want, say, NASA’s take on space information, add "site:.gov."
+So add site:.edu to your search query to limit results to university websites.
+Or if you want NASA’s take on space information, add site:.gov.

 Google has been indexing the web for a long time now.
-While that's great for pulling up stuff from decades past, it also makes it more difficult for searchers to cut through the noise to find the exact site or page that they’re after.
+Unfortunately, the way it organizes search results can make it more difficult for searchers to cut through the noise to find the exact site or page they’re after.
 Searching within a specific time period can help with that.

-On the other hand, if you want to look for archived news that has since been replaced by more current stories, then you might want to specify a date range.
-Choose Custom range, and you get to specify a start and end date.
+On the other hand, if you want to look for archived news that has since been replaced by more current stories, you might want to specify a date range.
+Choose Custom range, and plug in start and end dates.

 Remember, this will only work for publicly available documents and files uploaded to the web.
 You’re not going to suddenly come across some secret government files…or at least we hope not.

 Some of the operators, such as specific phrases, will be familiar by now.
 But the extra region and language options can be helpful.
-By default, Google prioritizes hits from the country or continent where you’re currently located, so you should use these settings to get better results for the rest of the world.
+By default, Google prioritizes hits from the country or continent you’re currently in, so you can use these settings to get better results for the rest of the world.

 The advanced search page is also worth visiting if you forget one of the tricks we’ve mentioned above, like searching on a certain site or excluding keywords—or doing both at the same time.
 Once you’ve typed in all your parameters, click Advanced Search to see what you can find.